sparkflows/sparkflows-docs/docs/user-guide/git-integration/gitconfiguration.rst

 Git Configuration
 ===================

-A User must input a personal access token as well as their GitHub Username and Password in order to push workflows and pipelines.
-The document below describes the process to enable Git integration in Sparkfows and configure it.
+The document below describes the process to enable and configure Git in Sparkfows.
+The authentication can be configured either via token or username and password.

 Enable Git Repository
 ----------------------

+- Login as ``Admin``
-- Click Administration.
+- Click on ``Administration`` from the top menu
-- Select Configurations.
+- Select ``Configurations``
 - Click on ``GIT`` tab
-- Make ``git.enable`` true.
+- Set the property ``git.enabled`` to true
-- Provide the git repository link in ``git.url`` value field.
+- Provide the git repository link in ``git.url`` field.
+Eg: https://github.com/sparkflows/fire-tools.git
-- Provide the git root folder in ``git.rootFolder`` value field, it's default value is ``/ProjectsWorkflow``.
+- Provide the git root folder in ``git.rootFolder`` field.
+Default value is ``/ProjectsWorkflow``
-- Save the configuration.
+- Click on ``Save configurations``
-- Refresh the browser to enable git-configuration.
+- Refresh the browser for configurations to reflect

 .. figure:: ../../_assets/git/git_configurations.PNG
    :alt: GitEnable